rexresearch.com

 Figure 12 shows (A) modifiable plasmid (pPElOlO) to allow

-S. gordonii DL1 biofilms in response to exogenous ly added AI-2.
+in S. gordonii DL1 biofilms in response to exogenous ly added

 DEFINITIONS

-term biofilm includes surface-associated biofilms as well as
+herein, the term biofilm includes surface-associated biofilms as

-biofilms in suspension, such as floes and granules.
-Biofilms may
+well as biofilms in suspension, such as floes and granules.

-comprise a single microbial species or may be mixed species
+Biofilms may comprise a single microbial species or may be mixed

-complexes, and may include bacteria as well as fungi, algae,
+species complexes, and may include bacteria as well as fungi,

-protozoa, or other microorganisms.
-In some embodiments, biofilms
+algae, protozoa, or other microorganisms.
+In some embodiments,

-comprise a single organism or multiple organisms that do not
+biofilms comprise a single organism or multiple organisms that

 As used herein, the term "host cell" refers to any eukaryotic or